idibidiart/react-native-responsive-grid/README.md

 **rtl** may be supplied as prop to Row to both reverse the order of columns (or elements) inside a row as well as to set alignX to 'right.'
 This is useful for Hebrew and Arabic layouts.

-**fullWidth** may be supplied as prop to Column to make it 100% of its parent view's width.
-It overrides all `size` props (incl. `sm`, `md`, `lg`) It's used for Columns that have no Row parent (and hence no colPercent value to derive column width from) and also when colPercent is not specified on the parent row.
-In such scenarios, the column width would be 'auto' without it.
+**fill** may be supplied as prop to Row to set its height to 100% of the computed or absolute height of it's parent view.

 These make up the basic rules from which arbirarily complex layout behavior may emerge.